logscrutinizer/dev/README.md

   ./LogScrutinizer
   ```

+#### Remarks
+* Warning: If you generated an install package then you will find a qt.conf file in your build folder, that file will prevent you from
+running the binary from the build folder, LogScrutinizer will look for Qt binaries in the install folders.
+Just remove the qt.conf file.

 #### build from QtCreator
 * Then from QtCreator, just open the top most CMakeLists.txt (in __dev__ folder)
 * Configure the build folder and a target compiler